melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 ---
 ## Seeing the forest through the trees

-When we can be *absolutely* sure of the existence of a rigid set of functionalities--a bare *minimum* of capabilities--they're called **interfaces**.
+When we can be *absolutely* sure of the existence of a rigid set of functionalities--a bare *minimum* of capabilities--we call them **interfaces**.

 Similarly, absolute surety of rigid sets of attributes--symmetrical sets of data--are called **abstract classes** and can also have related interfaces;